 Maybe you think your money is safer if you can go to a physical office of BayernLB, BNP Paribas, or HSBC and force them to show you all your savings, all your money… But trust me, not only they won’t show it to you, but you can never guarantee 100% that your money is safe.

 There are many examples, like the brutal devaluation of the Icelandic crown when their banks -and government- went bankrupt during the last decade’s crisis, or the more recent situation in Greece.
-It is true that solutions such as Revolut, Transferwise or Holvi do not have the governmental support of more traditional banks, but they are not going to disappear overnight.
+It is true that solutions such as Revolut, Transferwise do not have the governmental support of more traditional banks, but they are not going to disappear overnight.
 Millions of people use them every day.

 In fact, many e-Residents with companies in Estonia operate exclusively with digital solutions.